 The whitewashed Bosjökloster castle on the banks of lake Ringsjön was originally a medieval monastery.
 Today it’s a place where all generations can enjoy the building, beautiful gardens and 150,000 sq.m. park with its 1,000 year-old oak trees.
 Walk around parts of the castle and park all year around.
 You can hire a rowing boat and paddle around the lake.
 Events and exhibitions are held here throughout the year, with guided tours of the grounds during the summer.

 Skarhult is one of Sweden’s best-preserved castles from the renaissance era, built in the 1560s.
 Today the buildings tell the tale of life through history with specific focus on the women that lived at Skarhult.
 Take a guided tour through the lives of five women from five different centuries whose aspirations and destinies are retold.
 The castle features annual exhibitions with new and creative takes on history with a gender perspective.

 The Vicarage Park, Östra sallerup

-The Vicarage Park showcases the stones of Karl XI, a Danish king that was then king of Sweden.
-The park is about 260 x 220 meters in size, consists of four blocks separated by walkways and canals and is one of a few preserved 17th century parks in Europe.
+The Vicarage Park showcases the stones of Karl XI, then king of Sweden.
+The park is about twelve acres in size, consists of four blocks separated by walkways and canals and is one of a few preserved 17th century parks in Europe.
 There is a model of the park in the adjoining Kulturhuset (Culture House) as well as pictures and information (in Swedish) about the vicar and Sallerup's squadron.
 There is also a café and a craft shop.

 What to do in Central Skåne